With the exams finally behind us and the holidays stretching ahead it has struck me that one thing teenagers can do very well is sleep.

 Combine this with busy schedules during the term time and the need to wake up early and go to school and invariably our teenagers are just not getting the amount, let alone the quality of sleep they need.

-I have featured a guest post previously from Dr Martin Lee at No Phone Zone on good sleep hygiene habits for our teenagers and the importance of ensuring they disconnect from the digital world when they go to bed, but what else can we do as parents?
+I have featured a guest post previously from Dr Martin Lee on good sleep hygiene habits for our teenagers and the importance of ensuring they disconnect from the digital world when they go to bed, but what else can we do as parents?

 What is your summer holiday sleep routine?
 Are your youngsters busy catching up on their sleep?